Desktop files for menu integration

 desktopkey in the app definition to point to a desktop file in the prime directory.

-The desktop file and logo should be in the folder
+The desktop file and icon should be in the folder

 snap/gui/ in the source folder for your snap.
 They should be named